AngelCMHxD/chess-now/README.md

 | `@chess-now/bots`                                                | `packages/bots/`    | Bots you can play against                      |
 | `@chess-now/discord`                                             | `packages/discord/` | Discord bot for the chess game                 |
 | `@chess-now/tui`                                                 | `packages/tui/`     | TypeScript terminal UI client                  |

+## AI Disclaimer

+It was used mainly during the development of some packages.
+If the package was made with AI assistance, you can find the specific details in the package's README.md, if you can't find it there, it means that no AI was used.

+It was also used to help with some CSS styling in the frontend, as I'm not really good with UI :/

+None of the backend API was made with generative AI, which is the main focus of this project.

 ## Documentation